 - Work collaboratively with our associates, to help shape our work

-- Ensure our audience to feel comfortable and safe and, above all, have fun
+- Ensure our audience are able to feel comfortable, safe and, above all, have fun

 Hidden Track work with a wide variety of artists with each of our new projects.
 But our core team are: